Gunman who opened fire after Virginia high school graduation targeted graduate, Richmond police say

 “He was just running and shooting.
 I had my daughter beside me and I saw her get hit by a car.
 My niece almost got hit by a car.
 I was trying to grab them,” she said.

-Edwards said authorities plan to trace the handgun that was used.
+Edwards said authorities plan to trace the handgun.
 He said it was not immediately clear how it had been obtained by Pollard because at age 19, he would not have been able to buy a handgun himself from a licensed dealer.

 A federal judge in Virginia ruled last month that a federal law banning licensed federal firearms dealers from selling handguns to young adults under 21 violates the Second Amendment and is unconstitutional.
 The Justice Department has filed a motion asking the judge to put any injunction he may order on hold until the government decides whether to appeal his ruling and until any appeal is decided.